-Gunshots erupt near President Trump * WorldNetDaily * by Joe Kovacs
+AGAIN!
+President Trump safe after ANOTHER assassination attempt * WorldNetDaily * by Joe Kovacs

 — WorldNetDaily (@worldnetdaily) September 15, 2024

-The suspect was arrested in Martin County, located just north of Palm Beach County, and his demeanor was said to be “calm.”
+The suspect, whom media reports say is Ryan Wesley Routh, was arrested in Martin County, located just north of Palm Beach County, and his demeanor was said to be “calm.”

-“He was not armed when we took him out of the car,” Martin County Sheriff William Snyder told WFLX-TV.
+“He was not armed when we took him out of the car,” Martin County Sheriff William Snyder said.

 “I just sat down for my only second cup of coffee for the day,” Snyder said when he received the BOLO (Be On the Lookout).